openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ## Tip 1: Measure the Proper Set of Operations

 When evaluating performance of model with the OpenVINO Runtime, it is required to measure the proper set of operations.
-To do so, consider the below options:
+To do so, consider the options below :

 - Avoid including one-time costs like model loading.